directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-nuxt.md

 authors:
   - name: Kevin Lewis
     title: Director, Developer Experience
+description: Learn how to integrate Directus in your Nuxt web application.
 ---
 [Nuxt](https://nuxt.com/) is a popular JavaScript framework based on Vue.js.
 In this tutorial, you will learn how to build a website using Directus as a [Headless CMS](https://directus.io/solutions/headless-cms).
 You will store,